Reds in Yellow Robes?

 the Buddhists.

-But no one wlll ever know
+But no one will ever know

 for sure.
-When the lovely spitfire sister-in-law o! former
+When the lovely spit-

-President Ngo Dinh Diem labeled the m!l!tant Buddhist
+President Ngo Dinh Diem la-

-monks as "Reds In yellow
+monks as "Reds in yellow

 robes," she caused an internal